 If I let a friend borrow my car and the friend totals it, their insurance carrier will cover the accident

-Coverage depends on the state you reside.
+Coverage depends on the state you reside in.
 While certain states force the operator of the car to pay back the insurance company if the car is damaged due to their error, others do not.

 I can buy auto insurance after an incident to cover the cost